-Adults that are aged 70 years and over are able to take part in group 2, 8 and 10 however, we have completed enrolment into groups 2, and 8.
+Adults that are aged 18 - 55 years are able to take part in group 4, 5a, 5b, 5c, 5d, 5e, 5f, 6 or 11.
+We have completed enrolment into groups 4 and 5a, 5b, 5c and 6.
 In order to be enrolled in the study;

-- you must be willing to allow the investigators to discuss your medical history with your General Practitioner (GP) - you agree to refrain from blood donation during the course of the study
+- you must be willing to allow the investigators to discuss your medical history with your General Practitioner (GP) - for females of childbearing potential only, willingness to practice continuous effective contraception during the study and a negative pregnancy test on the day(s) of screening and vaccination - you agree to refrain from blood donation during the course of the study